-4 Undeniable Red Flags The Person You're Dating Is Definitely A Narcissist
+4 Red Flags You're Dating A Narcissist & You Need To End It

 Everyone has “moments” of narcissism in a relationship.
 Someone prioritizes themselves and their feelings over what would be best for both of you.
 I've heard the word “narcissist” thrown around a lot by my friends, particularly when a bad relationship ends.
 However, there's a difference between someone who is selfish and someone who is a serial narcissist.
 A narcissist is really someone who is projecting an idealized self whom they constantly personify to avoid feeling or being seen as their true selves.

 Deep down, behind that grandiose projection, a narcissist is actually very fragile.
 That's why relationships with narcissists can be so destructive: They are more interested in preserving their self-image and are never concerned with how they affect others.
 If there is no give and take in your relationship, or if the person you're dating shows any of these other red flags, you're dating a narcissist.

 Sex therapist Stefani Threadgill says that over 75 percent of narcissists are men.
 In men, narcissism manifests with an "insatiable need for attention."
 "His ego is entitled and approval-seeking," Threadgill details.
 "He is easily bruised by your failure to notice, praise, or compliment him, and he is highly reactive to being ignored."

 Even though a narcissist prides themselves on their emotional autonomy, they come across as highly emotional and sensitive to the smallest perceived slight from you.
 Anything that takes them out of the spotlight is a threat to their ego.